 Records provided for employment with criminal justice agencies will include restricted and sealed records but not juvenile.
 Regular employment requests will not include these additional details.

-There are many reasons why an individual or agency might need to perform a background check on someone.
+There are many reasons why an individual or agency might need to perform a background check in Georgia.
 Most often employers want to review someone’s criminal history before hiring them.
 Other reasons include tenant screening, before licensing or offering permits to individuals, government security clearances, before lending money or offering financing or allowing someone to purchase insurance.

 GA public background reports are sourced from public and private records and contain a lot of useful information.
 They may be used for informal purposes like vetting a new roommate, checking out a neighbor or co-worker, finding someone you lost track of or making sure your new business partner is who they claim to be.
 Some of the details you will see on a public background report are:

 The state allows public access to criminal records regarding felonies without consent.
-Other criminal background information for employment, licensing for other purposes does require a signed consent form from the person in question. .
+To perform a criminal background check in GA for employment, licensing or other purposes, a signed consent is required from the person in question. .

 On average 549,532 gun checks annually are being conducted through NICS in California.

 Georgia background check laws most often pertain to employment.
 The state has a first offender law that states that “probation following a first offense is not considered a conviction.”
 That means that an employer must disregard first offenses that resulted in just probation when the probation period has been completed.
 The governemnt protects applicants in this way and with other discrimination laws.